-As experienced photographers who have photographed hundreds of City Hall weddings, one of our roles is to offer you guidance.
+As experienced photographers who have photographed hundreds of weddings at SF City Hall, one of our roles is to offer our couples complete guidance.
 Here are the most important rules you should follow:

 - Respect others!
 If you want some privacy during your ceremony, make sure to give space to others while they are tying the knot.
 Don’t block any doors, hallways and staircases.

 - Respect the City Hall policies about the number of guests you are allowed to bring.
-If you want to bring a larger group, it is worth investing in a private City Hall wedding ceremony.
+If you want to bring a larger group, it is worth investing in a private ceremony.